-Curves showing the performance of a 3-, 4-, and 6-in. anemometer are given in figures 6, 7, and 8, respectively.
+Curves showing the performance of a 3-inch, a 4-inch, and a 6-inch anemometer are given in figures 6, 7, and 8 respectively.

-The speed indicated by an anemometer depends on the rate of rotation of the vane wheel, which in turn depends on the setting of the vanes, the diameter of the wheel, the speed and direction of the air through the wheel, and the friction of the instrument.
+The speed indicated by an anemometer depends on the rate of rotation of the vane wheel, which in turn depends on the setting of the vanes, the diameter of the wheel, the speed of the air through the wheel, and the friction of the instrument.
 The true speed is the speed of a uniform parallel flow of air that would exist if the anemometer and its supports were absent.
-The indicated speed may be less than, equal to, or greater than the true speed depending on the factors that control the rate of rotation of the vane wheel.
+The indicated speed may be less than, equal to, or greater than the true speed depending of the factors that control the rate of rotation of the vane wheel.